Infraste03/KGE_RS/ablation_study/fashionv3/README.md

 The ablation methodology follows the same general principle used for the B2B
 experiments: relation composition is varied while the vocabulary and training configuration are kept fixed.

+Some file names, directory names, and internal experiment identifiers retain the historical `v3` label used during development to preserve reproducibility and compatibility with the original experimental pipeline.

 ## Experimental Methodology